Table of contents

 Through recovery, people also re-learn how to build genuine connections.
 This is important for recovering from a gambling addiction, as the associated stigma often breeds loneliness and isolation.

-In dedicated groups, people learn to rewire their brains and focus on other ways of getting dopamine — like spiritual practices and exercise.
+In dedicated groups, individuals learn to rewire their brains and to focus on alternative means of obtaining dopamine, such as spiritual practices and exercise.
 Over time, the need to escape through gambling fades away as you take practical steps towards a better life.
 And best of all, it’s replaced by healthy long-term habits.

 A New Perspective on Gambling Addiction